orthecreedence/cl-async/README.md

 -------
 I plan on building and releasing a number of drivers on top of this library.
 The first one is going to be an [asynchronous beanstalkd driver](https://github.com/orthecreedence/beanstalk-async).
 Then an HTTP driver, and a MongoDB driver.
+And then every driver ever.

 The biggest problem with asynchronous IO in lisp is that there are no drivers that use asynchronous IO.
 I'm hoping to get enough drive behind this to make